kevinshu1995/games-calendar/README.md

    API_BASE_URL=https://the-static-api.vercel.app
    ```

-### Calendar Access Settings
+### Calendar Access Setup

 By default, the service will:

-- Create public calendars that anyone can view
+- Create a publicly viewable calendar
-- Restrict editing permissions to the service account only
+- Restrict edit permissions to the service account only
-- Generate public subscription links (iCal and web) for calendar sharing
+- Generate a public subscription link (iCal and web) for calendar sharing
-- Maintain calendar color coding for different sports types

 ### Event Handling

 The service automatically:

 - Checks for existing events before creating new ones
-- Uses tournament name and date range to identify duplicates
+- Uses event names and date ranges to identify duplicate events
 - Prevents duplicate event creation while maintaining event history
 - Provides detailed logging for event creation and error handling